 Measuring is the last thing I like about sewing.
-It is fun only if you think about the final fitting garment you get – otherwise it can get tedious especially when taking sewing measurements of wiggly kids like mine.
+It is fun only if you think about the final fitting garment you get – otherwise, it can get tedious, especially when taking sewing measurements of wiggly kids like mine.
 Why is it that most tedious things ends in stunning results – remember your grades in school.

-First things first – Do you know how to read a tape measure – check it out if you donot.
+First things first – Do you know how to read a tape measure – check it out if you do not.

-How to measure your body
+- How to measure body -Professional’s method

-Some general guidelines for taking body measurements
+General guidelines for taking body measurements

 - The person being measured should stand straight, on both feet, feet some 15 cms apart.